AXOOM/Templates.Library/readme.md

 ## Using

-To install the template run `dotnet new --install axoom-lib::*`.
+To install the template run `dotnet new --install Axoom.Templates.Library::*`.
 To use the template run `dotnet new axoom-lib --description "my description"`.